Scholarships - Newcastle Lord Mayors - Banner

 The Newcastle Lord Mayor’s Arts Scholarship was established in 2004, to nurture young talent in their quest for excellence in all spheres of the arts, including, art, music, drama, dance, and writing.
 The scholarship recognises the City of Newcastle‘s commitment to the region’s cultural development.
 The scholarship is intended to offer financial support to young, financially disadvantaged students, undertaking studies in the arts at TAFE NSW.

-One Newcastle Lord Mayor’s Scholarship will be awarded each semester at a value of $1,000, and up to five Encouragement Awards valued at $200 each, may also be awarded.
+One Newcastle Lord Mayor’s Scholarship will be awarded at a value of $1,000, and up to five Encouragement Awards valued at $200 each, may also be awarded.

 Closing date: 5pm Monday, 26 April 2021

-Applicants must be enrolled at a TAFE NSW in the Hunter or Central Coast regions, studying a course related to art, music, drama, dance, or writing.
+Applicants must be studying a course related to art, music, drama, dance, or writing at TAFE NSW in the Newcastle local government area.

 - study in the Newcastle local government area